 The Martha Hamilton Trust

-Full details regarding eligibility can be found here:
+Full details regarding eligibility for the Martha Hamilton Trust can be found here:

 To qualify for support, you will need to meet the SAAS eligibility criteria on income, courses and qualifications, other funding, course providers and residence.
+These include:

 - You must be studying for the 120-credit Certificate of Higher Education.